adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/tabsontop/v1/tabsontop/README.md

     ELEMENT cmp-tabs__longdescription
     ELEMENT cmp-tabs__questionmark
 ```
+## Client Libraries
+The component provides a `core.forms.components.tabs.v1.runtime` client library category that contains a JavaScript
+component.
+It should be added to a relevant site client library using the `embed` property.

 ## JavaScript Data Attribute Bindings

 Apply a `data-cmp-is="adaptiveFormTabs"` attribute to the wrapper block to enable initialization of the JavaScript component.